ArenKDesai/Aren-s-Notes/Blender/Blender Basics.md

 ### General

 #### Subdivision "Subsurf" Modifier
-Allows for the averaging of faces to
+Allows for the averaging of faces to generate more smooth surfaces.